ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

     else:
         theta4 = atan2(R3_6[2,2], -R3_6[0,2])
         theta6 = atan2(-R3_6[1,1],R3_6[1,0])

+ Testing the Inverse Kinematic Equation through the IK_debug.py:

+ Test 1 output:

+    Total run time to calculate joint angles from pose is 1.1260 seconds

+    Wrist error for x position is: 0.00000046
+    Wrist error for y position is: 0.00000032
+    Wrist error for z position is: 0.00000545
+    Overall wrist offset is: 0.00000548 units

+    Theta 1 error is: 0.00093770
+    Theta 2 error is: 0.00181024
+    Theta 3 error is: 0.00205031
+    Theta 4 error is: 0.00172067
+    Theta 5 error is: 0.00197873
+    Theta 6 error is: 0.00251871

+    **These theta errors may not be a correct representation of your code, due to the fact
+    that the arm can have muliple positions.
+It is best to add your forward kinmeatics to
+    confirm whether your code is working or not**

+    End effector error for x position is: 0.00002010 End effector error for y position is: 0.00001531 End effector error for z position is: 0.00002660 Overall end effector offset is: 0.00003668 units

+ Test 2 output:

+    Total run time to calculate joint angles from pose is 1.4115 seconds

+    Wrist error for x position is: 0.00000046
+    Wrist error for y position is: 0.00000032
+    Wrist error for z position is: 0.00000545
+    Overall wrist offset is: 0.00000548 units

+    Theta 1 error is: 0.00093770
+    Theta 2 error is: 0.00181024
+    Theta 3 error is: 0.00205031
+    Theta 4 error is: 0.00172067
+    Theta 5 error is: 0.00197873
+    Theta 6 error is: 0.00251871

+    **These theta errors may not be a correct representation of your code, due to the fact
+    that the arm can have muliple positions.
+It is best to add your forward kinmeatics to
+    confirm whether your code is working or not**

+    End effector error for x position is: 0.00002010 End effector error for y position is: 0.00001531 End effector error for z position is: 0.00002660 Overall end effector offset is: 0.00003668 units

+Test 3 output:

+    Total run time to calculate joint angles from pose is 1.1756 seconds

+    Wrist error for x position is: 0.00000503
+    Wrist error for y position is: 0.00000512
+    Wrist error for z position is: 0.00000585
+    Overall wrist offset is: 0.00000926 units

+    Theta 1 error is: 0.00136747
+    Theta 2 error is: 0.00325738
+    Theta 3 error is: 0.00339563
+    Theta 4 error is: 6.53212647
+    Theta 5 error is: 0.39551490
+    Theta 6 error is: 6.86340402

+    **These theta errors may not be a correct representation of your code, due to the fact
+    that the arm can have muliple positions.
+It is best to add your forward kinmeatics to
+    confirm whether your code is working or not**

+    End effector error for x position is: 0.04253562 End effector error for y position is: 0.03889778 End effector error for z position is: 0.12694560 Overall end effector offset is: 0.13941844 units

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.